-“People are like, ‘Oh, I can’t believe they don’t pay you,” Fraasa said.
-“But so much more has come from it” — like last weekend’s all-expenses-paid trip to Seattle, her second such junket — “that I really don’t care.”
+“People are like, ‘Oh, I can’t believe they don’t pay you,’” Fraasa said.
+“But so much more has come from it” — last weekend’s all-expenses-paid trip to Seattle, for example — “that I really don’t care.”

-That she has yet to pursue publicists or agents or reality shows is another recurring theme in Snorg Tees Girl lore, one repeatedly angled in the interviews that have helped create it.
-And there have been interviews — from blogs to alt-weeklies to a 2008 Associated Press story that ran in USA Today, the Chicago Tribune, and the Tuscaloosa News.
+The Snorg Tees Girl’s low-key, go-with-the-flow approach has yet to pursue publicists or agents or reality shows despite all the attention is a recurring angle in the interviews that have helped create it.
+And there have been plenty of interviews — from blogs to alt-weeklies to a 2008 Associated Press story that ran in USA Today, the Chicago Tribune, and the Tuscaloosa News.

-You can almost hear the “duh” in Walls’ voice.
-And the gratitude.
+You can hear the gratitude in Matt Walls’ voice.

 The company’s best-selling shirt?
 “I’m Kind of a Big Deal.”
 The model?
 Alice Fraasa.